Algorithmically Fair Maximization of Multiple Submodular Objective Functions and Implications to Constrained Fair Division: Introduction

 {\textbf{Our Contribution.}} We initiate the study of \emph{coordinated maximization protocols} for the problem where $n$ agents want to maximize a submodular function each, say $f_i$ for agent $i$, subject to a combinatorial constraint; all the functions are defined over a common ground set $M$ and the agents' solutions should be disjoint.
-We suggest and analyze a natural Round-Robin protocol (Protocol \ref{alg:MRR}), as well as a randomized variant of it (Protocol \ref{alg:RMRR}), that allow the agents to take turns in adding at most one item from the ground set to their solution sets at a time.
-In particular, we show that \begin{itemize} \item By employing a simple greedy policy (Policy \ref{alg:greedy_policy}), an agent $i$ with a monotone submodular objective and a $p_i$-system constraint can achieve a good approximation of the optimal solution that is still available when they first get to choose an item, $\optm_i$.
-In particular, they achieve a value of at least $\optm_i / (n + p_i)$ (Theorem \ref{thm:greedy_monotone_general}) or $\optm_i / n$ for a cardinality constraint (Theorem \ref{thm:greedy_monotone_cardinality}).

-\item Moreover, if agent $i$ follows Policy \ref{alg:greedy_policy}, then, disregarding any items picked before $i$ gets their first turn: the value they secure is at least $1/(p_i+2)$ times the value for any feasible subset of any other agent's solution (Theorem \ref{thm:greedy_monotone_ef1}).
-The fairness implications of this, which may be of independent interest, are discussed in Section \ref{app:fairness}.
+We suggest and analyze a natural Round-Robin protocol (Protocol~\ref{alg:MRR}) and a randomized variant (Protocol~\ref{alg:RMRR}), as well as an Augmented Round-Robin protocol (Protocol~\ref{alg:AugRR}) designed for maximin share guarantees.
+Our main results are: